drjingma/drjingma.github.io/team/_posts/2021-06-21-iliasmoysidis.md

 field: stat
 ---

 Ilias received his Ph.D. in Statistics from Pennsylvania State University in 2021.
-Yue was a postdoctoral research fellow in Ma Lab from 2021-2022.
+Ilias was a postdoctoral research fellow in Ma Lab from 2021-2022.